Affiliate links on Android Authority may earn us a commission. Learn more.

 You might think, “I can already trade in my phone in two years and get a good deal with a trade-in since I have the Forever Upgrade.”
 The thing is, unless you’re grandfathered in, T-Mobile actually has stopped offering this feature with its plans.
 That means after two years, you can still finance a new phone, but you might not be guaranteed a promotional rate on your next upgrade.
 At least from the wording here, those with Go5G Plus won’t have to worry about promotional rates that only apply to new customers or for those adding a new line.

 Of course, you could always upgrade to Go5G Plus later when you run into that issue.
 As for three-year contracts?
 At least for now, it seems T-Mobile won’t be introducing such a change.
 Could they ever?
-Typically T-mobile likes to set itself apart from the competition by doing the opposite, so we don’t think so.
-But you never know.
+Typically, T-Mobile likes to set itself apart from the competition by doing the opposite, so we hope not.
+But you never know, especially as the carrier seems to be slowly moving away from its Uncarrier reputation a bit.

-So who wins the Go5G vs Magenta battle?
+So, who wins the Go5G vs Magenta battle?
 At least for now, we’d recommend sticking to Magenta or Magenta Max unless you really care about the extra hotspot data.
 It’s just not worth the extra cost for very little tangible differences.
-Still, we’d also keep our ear to the ground as changes could be not too far off in the future.
+If you hold a Magenta plan, it might be good to keep it.